apache/airflow/dev/breeze/doc/adr/0005-preventing-using-contributed-code-when-building-images.md

    SHA (not tag) and integration with Pull Request Review process when someone creates a PR to upgrade the action, which makes it ideal to securely and seamlessly keep the action updated if needed.

+   UPDATE: The decision for using submodules have been changed in subsequent ADR [0013-get-rid-of-submodules.md](0013-get-rid-of-submodules.md) to use full-length SHA references.

 3) No user code coming from the PR can be executed directly in the "Build image" workflow.
 For example, the build scripts should not import `setup.py` or execute bash scripts coming from other places than:
    * scripts/ci